As you begin to integrate Stripe into your website or app, you'll want to know about the following account features and processes:

 Test and live modes

-Every account is divided into two universes: one for testing and one for running live transactions.
-All API requests exist in one of those two universes, and objects—customers, plans, coupons, and so forth—in one universe cannot be manipulated by objects in the other.
+Every account is divided into two universes: one for testing, and one for running on your live website.
+All API requests exist in one of those two universes, and objects in one universe cannot be manipulated by objects in the other.

-Related to these universes are your API keys.
+Related to these universes are your API keys, available through the Dashboard.
 Each key exists either in the live universe or in the test universe, and this is how Stripe tells what universe you are interacting with.
 You should only use your test API keys for testing.
 This will make sure that you don't accidentally modify your live customers or charges.

 In addition to live and test mode, there are also two types of API keys: publishable and secret.